365-day return policy

 This varies depending on your style.
 For a full beard look, you’ll want this to go from your mid-ear to your mouth.
 Either in a straight line or with a slight curve.

-We’re sure we don’t have to preach the virtues of hygiene to you .
-What you may not realize is that your beard is prone to getting a lot dirtier than other parts of your body and requires extra attention.
+We’re sure we don’t have to preach the virtues of hygiene to you.
+What you may not realise is that your beard is prone to getting a lot dirtier than other parts of your body and requires extra attention.

 Unlike hair, your beard is likely to be touched repeatedly throughout the day – by yourself as you ponder life’s great mysteries and by your significant other – which means that all the germs from door handles, car steering wheels and computer keyboards are promptly woven into your facial hair.